Expert medical and surgical care in Thailand

 Weeks 4–8

 Full maturation typically takes six to eight weeks for a native fistula.
 Once the vein is adequately developed, your dialysis team can begin cannulation.
-AV grafts may be ready within two to three weeks.
+AV grafts may be ready within a few weeks.
 Ongoing monitoring ensures the access functions well.

 Lowest Infection Risk Gold standard for dialysis access